biblelamp/ProseExercises/README.md

 /cadet - Moments of a cadet's life

+  foreword.txt - Foreword to the book
+  thanks.txt - Dedication and thanks
-  abitura.txt - Life of an applicant in a campground,
+  abitura.txt - Life of an applicant in a campground, 17 July 1983